phd-benel/PowerLine-MTYOLO/README.md

 # 🧪 Google Colab - Reproduce Our Results

-You can run the full inference or training pipeline via Google Colab :
+You can run the full inference (Here are the pretrained weights) or training pipeline via Google Colab :

 # 📊 Dataset: Merged Public Power Cable Dataset (MPCD)